UWPCE-PythonCert-ClassRepos/Fall2018-PY210A/notes_for_class/source/session03.rst

 PEP08 and a linter
 ------------------

-It is a realy good idea to get in the habit of using consitent stle in your code -- i.e. follow PEP08.
+It is a really good idea to get in the habit of using consitent stle in your code -- i.e. follow PEP08.

 And this is really easy to do if you have a linter set up in your editor.
 If you haven't gotten that to work -- do try to do so soon!